Folobe26/iOS-mortal-roadmap/README.md

 [SVG](https://developer.mozilla.org/en-US/docs/Web/SVG) or PDF are designed to provide an interactive zoom-in/out experience with high-fidelity based on vector graphics.
 SVG is based on XML which means a big SVG still can be compressed smaller in binary format.
 And you can search, edit the content with raw text editor or drawing software.
 I won't describe the advantages and disadvantages of vector based format compared to bitmap based format, try to search and learn by yourself.

 In addition, on a whim of investigating the implementation of SDWebImageSVGDecoder, I found SDWebImage tries a shortcut instead of implementing a concrete decoder on iOS platform.
 It uses CoreSVG framework which is still in beta and protected by Apple.
-It reverse the CoreSVG framework, get the interface of the key functions, use `dlsym` open these functions runtime.
-For a traditional way to implement SVG decoder and renderer in iOS platorm, we can use libXML to parse the SVG file's data, use CoreGraphics to render all the bezier path defined by the data.
+It reverses the CoreSVG framework, gets the interface of the key functions, and uses `dlsym` to open these functions at runtime.
+To implement SVG decoder and renderer in iOS platorm, we can use libXML to parse the SVG file's data, use CoreGraphics to render all the bezier path defined by the data.
 [SwiftSVG](https://github.com/mchoe/SwiftSVG) provides a traditional way to achieve.

 For PDF files, use UIGraphicsPDFRender to render a PDF file.